damodharpai707/Labview-SCADA-Project/README.md

 2. V. M. Igure, S. A. Laughter, and R. D. Williams, Security Issues in SCADA Networks, Computers and Security, 2006.
 3. M. Avhad, V. Divekar, and H. Golatkar, Microcontroller-Based Automation System Using SCADA, IEEE INDICON, 2013.

-For more references and technical details, please consult the project report available in this repository.
+For more references and technical details, please consult the project report available in this repository [Github](https://github.com/damodharpai707/Labview-SCADA-Project/blob/main/SCADA%20Report/Scada%20Application%20Report.pdf).

 ### This README.md provides a structured overview and visual content that enhances the project’s presentation on GitHub.
 Adjust image file paths if needed, depending on your directory structure.